-M-STEP is a summative assessment and is administered to students in the spring in the following subject areas: English language arts, mathematics and social studies and science.
-Students in grades kindergarten through second grade will participate in early literacy testing.
-Dynamic Indicators of Basic Early Literacy Skills (DIBELS) testing and Acadience Math testing and/or progress monitoring and Lexia (Core 5) are currently also used by classroom teachers.
+M-STEP is a summative assessment for students in grades 3-8.
+It is administered in the spring in the following subject areas: English language arts, mathematics for grades 3-8 and social studies and science in grade 5 and grade 8.
+Students in kindergarten through second grade will participate in early literacy testing.
+Acadience Reading testing and Acadience Math screening and/or progress monitoring and Lexia (Core 5) are currently also used by classroom teachers.
+Accommodations are available for students with an individual educational plan (IEP).